Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts/managing_account_settings.md

 ## Delete account

-The option to delete their account is available for the user if they are not a member of one or more organizations with paid subscriptions.
-Users and organizations created by sign-up with no subscriptions or trial only subscriptions will see the delete option.
+The option to delete an account is available if the user is not a member of any organizations with paid subscriptions or licenses.
 If the user deleting their account is the only member of their organization, then their organization will also be deleted.

-A user which is a member of one or more organizations which have a Support Access Code must email support@axway.com or visit [Axway Support](https://support.axway.com/) to request Axway to delete the account on their behalf.
+A user which is a member of any organizations which have a Support Access Code must email support@axway.com or visit [Axway Support](https://support.axway.com/) to request Axway to delete the account on their behalf.

 ![Deleting your account](/Images/account_settings_delete.png)